 The mandate invests mainly in funds and listed shares.
-At least 70% of investments are aligned with the mandate's environmental and social characteristics and a minimum proportion of 15% are sustainable investments.
-The mandate's other investments (not aligned with E/S characteristics) include gold and derivatives and may also include funds not classified as Art 8 or 9 under SFDR Regulation for diversification purposes.
+At least 51% of investments are aligned with the mandate's environmental and social characteristics and a minimum proportion of 5% are sustainable investments.
+The mandate's other investments (not aligned with E/S characteristics) include gold and derivatives and may also include funds not classified as Art 8 or 9 under SFDR Regulation for diversification purposes and to remain aligned with its benchmark.
 Minimum safeguards are covered by our dedicated proprietary ESG due diligence.